 Hyperthermia is an abnormally high body temperature caused by a failure of the heat-regulating mechanisms of the body to deal with the heat coming from the environment.
 Heat fatigue, heat syncope (sudden dizziness after prolonged exposure to the heat), heat cramps, heat exhaustion and heat stroke are commonly known forms of hyperthermia.
 Risk for these conditions can increase with the combination of outside temperature, general health and individual lifestyle.

-Health-related factors that may increase risk include:
+Health-related factors, some especially common among older people, that may increase risk of hyperthermia include:

 If you suspect that someone is suffering from a heat-related illness:

 The NIA leads the federal effort supporting and conducting research on aging and the medical, social and behavioral issues of older people.
-For more information on research and the aging, go to www.nia.nih.gov .
+For more information on research and aging, go to www.nia.nih.gov .